deferpanic/goweave/README.md

 ### Goals

-* fast - obviously there will always be greater overhead than just running go build but we don't want this to be obscene
+* fast - obviously there will always be greater overhead than just running go build but we don't want this to be obscene - right now it's a little obscene

 * correct - it goes w/out saying this is highly important to be as correct as possible w/our code generation

+* no code modifications - my main use cases involve *not* modifying code so that is why we initially did not support annotations - I'm not opposed to adding these but that's not my intended goal

 ### FAQ